 At the back wall is a gentleman’s grooming stand made of mahogany.
 The mirror is adjustable, and the table part contains small storage drawers that would have held Mr. Brooks’ dressing needs [such as ties, cuff-links, etc].

 The cherry drop-leaf table [formerly situated in the small breakfast area adjoining the kitchen] has roped-style legs.
-Perched atop it is a derby porcelain pitcher, which was converted into a lamp.

 When the Brooks lived in Allandale, the Library was the room in which they spent the majority of their time.
 They would frequently sit here to read or listen to music while enjoying a cozy fire in the fireplace.